TheEndeavor/jDisplay/README.md

 ## Features
 * Drag and Drop files or directories to load them.
-* Can recursively search for images in directories to display (with great power comes...).
+* Can recursively search for images in directories to display (with great power...).
 * Can randomize selection of image to display.
 * Remembers history of random images.
 * Works with jpeg, png, bmp, and gifs.